Kartik-Gawshinde/Kartik-Gawshinde/README.md

 -  Hi, I’m Kartik Gawshinde
--  I’m interested in Java and Web Development
+-  I’m interested in python and devops
--  I’m currently learning Java
+-  I’m currently learning python

 <!---
 Kartik-Gawshinde/Kartik-Gawshinde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.